Scott's 50s Biography

 but we so often look so long and so regretfully upon the closed door,

-do not see the ones which open for us." ― Alexander Graham Bell
+that we do not see the ones which open for us." ― Alexander Graham Bell

 Anecdote: My father's death when I was 55 & my very best friend, Mary Mead’s death a year later kicked open a lot of doors fast.